Norton Seal Rural log home on a sunny day near an evergreen forest.

 Value and Location

-If you only live in your log cabin home part of the year, you’ll want to consider seasonal or vacation home insurance.
+If you only live in your log cabin home for part of the year, you’ll want to consider seasonal or vacation home insurance.
 This type of insurance is intended to help protect your home while you’re away, as well as while you’re living in it.

 Insuring a log home isn’t necessarily more expensive, although insuring it as a second or vacation home can be a bit more expensive than traditional home insurance.
-This is because it may sit vacant for most of the year and so is more likely to have unreported or late-reported damages.
+This is because it may sit vacant for most of the year and is more likely to have unreported or late-reported damages.

 Looking to insure your log cabin or home?
 We can help.
 Connect with your American Family Insurance agent to discuss your options for homeowners insurance for your log home.